Every mother and newborn child should receive the support they need to thrive — regardless of race, color, creed, or

 These are among the clinical and social determinants that have led to ever-increasing rates of maternal mortality, as well as maternal near-miss events, in the U.S. — the highest in the developed world.
 Shockingly, Washington, DC’s maternal mortality rate is nearly double that of the U.S.

-JB-LF envisions a community where all mothers and newborns – regardless of race, ethnicity, or economic status – receive the support they need to thrive.
-We’re working to make this vision a reality through partnerships and collaborations with health providers in the community, education, research and events.
+We’re working to make lasting change through partnerships and collaborations with health providers in the community, education, research, and events.